 You can grow your own food plants for the winter to feed your stick insects.
 Don’t be afraid; it doesn’t cost as much space as you initially may think.

 This works very well with acorns.
 Just find a box or pot and filled it with potting soil.
 Place the seeds of the plant in it equally distributed.
 Water the soil now and then and after a few weeks, the seeds will hatch, growing new plants.
 Also, guava can easily be grown and is accepted by several different stick insects.

 Another way to go is to buy organic rose plants, place them in larger pots and let them grow.
 When you have several plants, you can cut stems with leaves when needed and let the plant grow steadily.
 It is the same with ivy.
 It can grow very well inside.

 This way, you have your own supply of food plants to cover the winter.
 Just find a place where it does not freeze — A temperature of around 10°C or more works very well.
-Before starting to grow a whole supply of food plants, make sure that your animals eat these plants; otherwise, it is a waste of effort.
+Before growing a whole supply of food plants, ensure that your animals eat these plants; otherwise, it is a waste of effort.

 Do stick insects need drinking water?